1. Orphan Drug Designation requirements

 - EU: EMA waives or reduces scientific advice and regulatory fees.

-3. Orphan Drug Approval Process
+3. Orphan Drug Designation Process

 Step 1: Apply for Orphan Drug Designation (ODD)